-It is well known that surface tension causes an excess pressure inside a bubble given by Laplace equation as $\Delta p = 2\gamma/R$ for a spherical shape, where γ is the surface tension coefficient and R the bubble radius.
+It is well known that surface tension causes an excess pressure inside a bubble given by Laplace equation as $\Delta p = 2\gamma/R$ for a spherical shape, where $\gamma$ is the surface tension coefficient and R the bubble radius.
 Figure 4 shows the effect of surface tension on bubble rise velocity.
 The data used in this simulation are those given in Table 3 except for surface tension which varied from 0.03 N/m to 0.15 N/m.
-From the figure, it can be clearly seen that the bubble rise velocity increases with liquid surface tension.